lookit/lookit-docs/docs/source/researchers-set-study-fields.rst

 ====================================
 Freeform participant-facing eligibility string, of the form 'For...' (e.g., 'For babies under 1 year old').
 Make this readable so participants understand if their child can take part in the study.

-This is **not** directly used to automatically check eligibility, so you can include criteria that may not yet be possible to check for automatically - e.g., this study is for girls whose favorite color is orange.
+This is **not** directly used to automatically check eligibility, so you can include criteria that you can't check for automatically - e.g., this study is only for kids whose favorite color is orange.

 Age limits specified here should be carefully considered with respect to the `minimum and maximum age cutoffs`_ which **are** used for automatic verification of eligibility.

+.. admonition:: How does eligibility work?

+   There are two separate ways you specify eligibility criteria for your study: the "automatically checkable" parts (criteria expression and min/max ages, discussed below), and the "parent-facing description" part (above).

+   The "automatically checkable" parts are used for several things:

+   - Showing parents a warning if they try to participate with a child who's not eligible
+   - Determining which registered families to email - announcement emails are sent out to families about discoverable studies their children are eligible for
+   - [Coming soon] Letting parents filter the list of active studies by which ones their kids are eligible for

+   For now, though, because the criteria expressions aren't guaranteed to be easy to read/interpret - and because you might have additional criteria that aren't in the database anywhere - these are separate from the description displayed to parents, which you have to provide manually.

 .. _study_eligibility_criteria:

 =============================